megaoptim/rapid-cache/readme.txt

 == Description ==

-Rapid Cache is fork of the popular Rapic Cache plugin with additional features and updated to work with the most recent versions of WordPress and PHP.
+Rapid Cache is fork of the popular Commet Cache plugin with additional features and updated to work with the most recent versions of WordPress and PHP.

 If you care about the speed of your site, Rapid Cache is one of those plugins that you absolutely MUST have installed :-) Rapid Cache takes a real-time snapshot (building a cache) of every Page, Post, Category, Link, etc. These snapshots are then stored (cached) intuitively, so they can be referenced later, in order to save all of that processing time that has been dragging your site down and costing you money.

 The Rapid Cache plugin uses configuration options that you select from the options panel.
 See: **Rapid Cache -› Options** in your Dashboard.
 Once a file has been cached, Rapid Cache uses advanced techniques that allow it to recognize when it should and should not serve a cached version of the file.
 By default, Rapid Cache does not serve cached pages to users who are logged in, or to users who have left comments recently.
 Rapid Cache also excludes administrative pages, login pages, POST/PUT/DELETE/GET(w/ query string) requests and/or CLI processes.

+If you need more details, check our <a href="https://github.com/megaoptim/rapid-cache-kb">"Knowledge Base"</a>.

 = Features =